dablenparty/Simple-Server-Wrapper/README.md

 * `shutdownInterval`: How long (in minutes) the server should remain without players before shutting down.

 Note: don't move it out of the "ssw" folder or rename it.
 The wrapper looks to that specific folder for that specific file.
-If it doesn't find the correct file in there, it WILL create a new one and use that instead
+If it doesn't find the correct file in there, it will create a new one and use that instead

 ### Server won't close when application does

-If a server is running when you try to close this application, it will warn you, and it can close the server before closing itself. **There are rare cases I have found where this does not work as intended.** Most of these cases I've accounted for, and the server process is destroyed by the wrapper.
+If a server is running when you try to close the GUI application, it will warn you, and it can close the server before closing itself.
+The CLI will just shut off the server. **There are rare cases I have found where this does not work as intended.** Most of these cases I've accounted for, and the server process is destroyed by the wrapper.
 If that still doesn't work, use Task Manager (Windows), Activity Monitor (macOSX), or the terminal (Linux) to kill the server process yourself.
 Most likely, the issue was not my application, but the log would give more info.

 ### Internal Errors/Forge errors

 In my experience, these are heavily correlated.
 It is *almost always* caused by a bad Java version.
 Forge servers are made on **Java 8** and for whatever reason get pissy when they're not run with such.
 If you don't know what version you have, run the command `java -version` in a terminal, and ensure the version number begins with `1.8`.
+If it doesn't, look up how to change it and try running the server again.
 So far, this has solved the issue every single time.
 If you're using Forge on Minecraft 1.17 or later and have this issue, I have no clue.
-I haven't used that myself, and you probably shouldn't be either.
-Use Fabric.
+I haven't used that myself and encourage you to use Fabric instead.